It’s the roaring ’20s and it’s time to get a web developer job.

 Essentially, your application materials are marketing materials.
 Yes, you absolutely need to know how to code, but if you can’t convince your employers you’re worth hiring, it doesn’t matter that you actually build a framework cooler than React.

-But what I’m not ready for a web developer job?
+But what if I’m not ready for a web developer job?

 Let’s say you’re hungry for a web developer job, but you don’t know how to code yet.
 I have good news and bad news.